Cuttack: Schools and colleges in Cuttack

 Schools in Cuttack are either run by the Cuttack Municipal Corporation or by private trusts and individuals.
 The Odia medium schools in Cuttack are affiliated to the Board of Secondary Education, Odisha whilst the English medium affiliated to either ICSE or the CBSE.
 Apart from English and Odia medium schools, certain Hindi, Urdu, Gujarati, Bengali and Telugu medium schools are also present in Cuttack.
-Ravenshaw Collegiate School, the oldest school of Odisha which proudly boasts many eminent personalities in its alumni including Netaji Subash Chandra Bose, Biju Patnaik, Harekrushna Mahatab, etc. Its situated in Cuttack.
-Some of the other prominent Odia medium schools of the city include Secondary Board High School, Jobra High School, Ravenshaw Girls High School, Ranihat High School, Nua Bazar High School, Odisha Police High School, Sri Aurobindo Institute of Higher Studies and Research, Matrubhaban, Christ Collegiate School, Kamalakanta Vidayapitha, Peary Mohan Academy, Badambadi New Colony High School, Buckley Girls School, Sri Aurobindo School Of New Thought, CRRI High School.
+Ravenshaw Collegiate School, the oldest school of Odisha which proudly boasts many eminent personalities in its alumni including Netaji Subash Chandra Bose, Biju Patnaik, Harekrushna Mahatab, etc. Some of the other prominent Odia medium schools of the city include Secondary Board High School, Jobra High School, and Sri Aurobindo Institute of Higher Studies and Research, Matrubhaban.

 The city has a number of Saraswati Shishu Mandirs and CBSE schools.
 The prominent public schools are Sai International Residential School (SIRS), D.A.V.
-Public School, Sector-6, CDA, L.R.D.A.V Public School, Gandarpur, D.A.V.
-Public School, Rajabagicha, Jawahar Navodaya Vidyalaya, Kendriya Vidyalaya No.1, Kendriya Vidyalaya No.2, Mahanadi Vihar, Kendriya Vidyalaya No.3, Kendriya Vidyalaya Arc Charbatia, Stewart School, New Stewart School, Delhi Public School Kalinga, St. Xavier's High School, Sri Sathya Sai School, St. Joseph's Girls High School, S.C.B.
-Medical Public School, Cambridge School, Joharimall High School, Modern Public School, Queen Mary's School etc. Netaji Subhas Chandra Bose studied at Stewart School briefly before moving to Ravenshaw Collegiate School.
+Public School, Sector-6, CDA, Jawahar Navodaya Vidyalaya, Kendriya Vidyalaya No.1, Kendriya Vidyalaya No.2, Kendriya Vidyalaya No.3, Kendriya Vidyalaya Arc Charbatia, and Stewart School.
+Netaji Subhas Chandra Bose studied at Stewart School briefly before moving to Ravenshaw Collegiate School.

 Under the 10+2+3/4 plan, students complete ten years of schooling and then enroll for two years in junior college, where they select one of three streams: arts, commerce, or science.
 This is followed by either a general degree course in a chosen field of study, or a professional degree course, such as law, engineering, and medicine.
 Most of the colleges in the city are affiliated to the Council of Higher Secondary Education.
-Some of the prominent colleges include Ravenshaw College, Stewart Science College, Christ College, Choudwar College, Choudwar women's college, Cuttack College, Jatiya Kabi Bira Kishore (J.K.B.K.)
-College, Netaji City College, Raghunathjew College, Sailabala Women's College, Emarti Devi Women's College, Indira Gandhi Women's College, Sri Aurobindo School Of New Thought, City Women's College, Sri Aurobindo Institute of Higher Studies & Research Matrubhaban, Kishore Nagar College, Kandarpur College.
-Sailabala Women's college established in 1913 is the oldest women's college in Odisha.
+Some of the prominent colleges include Ravenshaw College, Choudwar College, Cuttack College, Netaji City College, Raghunathjew College, Sailabala Women's College, Emarti Devi Women's College, Indira Gandhi Women's College, Sri Aurobindo School Of New Thought, City Women's College, Sri Aurobindo Institute of Higher Studies & Research Matrubhaban, Kishore Nagar College, Kandarpur College.
+Sailabala Women's College, established in 1913 is the oldest women's college in Odisha.